okfn/handbook/text/datahub.rst

 Step 2 - Get the Data
 =====================

+.. note:

-*Note: step 2 and 3 will often occur in parallel.*
+   Step 2 and 3 will often occur in parallel.*

 Start digging for the data.
 This isn't our subject here so we leave the details to you.
 What we do suggest is you upload or links to data you find in your